-When used properly, fuel card odometer tracking can be an invaluable tool for lowering your fleet’s operating costs.
+When used properly, fuel card odometer tracking can be an invaluable tool for lowering your operating costs.
 By entering the odometer at the gas station with every transaction, you can more easily schedule vehicle maintenance, keeping maintenance costs in check.
 But, more importantly, odometer tracking is essential for creating MPG reports.
-These fuel card reports allow you to easily spot inefficiencies and fraud so that you can keep costs low.
-But, to reap these benefits, you need to set up your fleet fuel cards properly.
+These essential reports allow you to easily spot inefficiencies and fraud so that you can keep costs low.
+But, to reap these benefits, you need to properly set up your program and explain expectations to your drivers.

 It is equally important that managers follow up with drivers about any mistakes make when entering their vehicle’s odometer.
 This makes drivers aware of their previous errors and helps prevent future incorrect odometer entries.
-If odometer readings are repeatedly entered incorrectly, driver fuel card policies should also explain consequences.
+To prevent situations where odometer readings are repeatedly entered incorrectly, driver fuel policies should also explain consequences.
 This ensures that action can be taken quickly and behavior is corrected as quickly as possible.

-Fleet card transactions need to be tied to the appropriate vehicle for mileage to be successfully recorded.
-This can be done with either driver or vehicle fuel cards, but vehicle cards are usually recommended for more accurate odometer tracking.
+Transactions need to be tied to the appropriate vehicle for mileage to be successfully recorded.
+This can be done with either driver or vehicle cards, but vehicle cards are usually recommended for more accurate odometer tracking.

-Vehicle cards are directly tied to vehicles and allow multiple drivers access to the same card.
+Vehicle cards are directly tied to vehicles and allow multiple drivers access to utilize the same card.
 This allows odometer entries to be linked to the appropriate vehicle regardless of which driver uses the card.
 This ensures that odometer entries are sequential so MPG is properly calculated.